chg-training/chg-training-resources/docs/statistical_modelling/introduction/README.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Introduction to statistics for genomics
+# From basics to Bayes

 **Warning.
-These pages are still under construction.**
+These pages are perennially under construction.**

 This session has four parts: